 How Much Does It Cost to Rent a Storage Unit?

-The average monthly cost to rent a self-storage unit is $88.85.
-That is a 2.5 percent decrease from the average price in 2017.
-The average includes all reservations for all storage sizes and types made on our network last year.
+The average monthly cost to rent a self-storage unit is $87.89—that is the average monthly rental price for reservations on all storage sizes and types made on SpareFoot’s self-storage network in 2019.